mdditt2000/kubernetes-1-19/cis 2.2.2/ipam/README.md

 **Note** The idea here is that we will support CRD, Type LB and possibly  route/ingress in the future

-## F5 CIS Configuration Options for IPAM Deployment
+## F5 CIS Configuration Options for IPAM Deployment defining the CIDR network label in the VirtualServer CRD

 ### Step 1